gyan42/aie/spark/SparkOptimzation.md

   - Common symptoms of data skew are:
     - Frozen stages and tasks.
+      - Especially with the last couple of tasks in a stage
     - Low utilization of CPU.
     - Out of memory errors.
   - Data broadcast during join operation can help with minimize the data skew side effects.
 Increase the `spark.sql.autoBroadcastJoinThreshold` for Spark to consider tables of bigger size.
 Make sure enough memory is available in driver and executors